tdex-network/tdex-docs/tdex-daemon.md

 ```

 The daemon will shut down itself and the container will be removed.
-Now it's time to run again, mapping the ports, mounting the data directory and passing the chosen password to let the daemon process automatically swaps.
+Now it's time to run again, mapping the ports, mounting the data directory and passing the chosen password to let the daemon to automatically process incoming swaps.

 #### Start as daemon